BaddestBoss123/a/README.md

-install clang and vulkan SDK, then run build.cmd
+install clang, compressonatorcli, and vulkan SDK, then run build.cmd